 Learn how to better engage your students, visitors, or program participants with the natural world through citizen science.
 Citizen Science Academy courses use Budburst as a case study for learning about citizen science as a field, how to use citizen science effectively in a variety of educational settings, and how to create compelling activities and opportunities to engage with the natural world.

 Some courses also include other citizen science programs, including eBird, Community Collaborative Rain, Hail & Snow Network (CoCoRaHS), FrogWatch USA, and Picture Post.
 Citizen Science Academy courses allow you to participate in a community of practice dedicated to engaging youth and adults in science.
-While geared towards formal and informal educators, courses are open to all.
+While they are geared toward formal and informal educators, courses are open to all.

 Optional graduate-level continuing education credits are available from the Colorado School of Mines.
-Each course is eligible for two credits.
-The fee for two optional credits is $95.
+Four-week courses are eligible for two credits ($95 fee).
+Two-week courses are eligible for one credit ($55 fee).
 For more information, visit our Frequently Asked Questions.

 Using Citizen Science Data in the Classroom (CSA 521)

-For more information about Citizen Science Academy, please contact Jean Bryan.
+For more information about Citizen Science Academy, please contact Sarah Jones.